dotnet-presentations/aspnetcore-for-beginners/Tutorial/2-Add a model/Addamodel.md

 ### Register the database context

 1. Open the `Program.cs` file.
-2. Add the following using directive at the top of the file.
+2. Add the following using statement at the top of the file.

    ```cs
    using RazorPagesMovie.Data;